-Maximum HUD incomes for Tennessee are posted at www.thda.org -> Government and Non-Profit Partners.
+Maximum HUD incomes for Tennessee are posted at www.thda.org -> Business Partners -> Grant Administrators -> HOME Program -> Resource Links at the bottom of the page.

-- 2) OWNERSHIP A homeowner must have been a resident of the property for a period of at least one (1) year and must also occupy the property as his or her principal residence.
-A family or individual owns the property if they: - a) Have fee simple title to the property; or - b) Have a 99-year leasehold; or - c) Have a life estate.
-The person with the life estate has the right to live in the housing for the remainder of his or her life and does not pay rent, must be low income, and must occupy the housing as her or her principal residence; or - d) Have inherited property with multiple owners not all residing in the housing.
-The owner- occupant must be low income, must occupy the housing as his or her principal residence, and pay all of the costs associated with ownership and maintenance of the housing; and - e) Do not have any restrictions or encumbrances that would unduly restrict the good and marketable nature of the ownership interest.
+- 2. OWNERSHIP A homeowner must have been a resident of the property for a period of at least one (1) year and must also occupy the property as his or her principal residence.
+A family or individual owns the property if they: - a.
+Have fee simple title to the property; or - b.
+Have a 99-year leasehold; or - c.
+Have a life estate.
+The person with the life estate has the right to live in the housing for the remainder of his or her life and does not pay rent, must be low income, and must occupy the housing as her or her principal residence; or

+- d.
+Have inherited property with multiple owners not all residing in the housing.
+The owner- occupant must be low income, must occupy the housing as his or her principal residence, and pay all of the costs associated with ownership and maintenance of the housing; and - e.
+Do not have any restrictions or encumbrances that would unduly restrict the good and marketable nature of the ownership interest.

-C) PROPERTY REQUIREMENTS
+C. PROPERTY REQUIREMENTS

-- 1) LOCATION The property must be within the area designated in the application. - 2) PROPERTY TYPE HOME Grantees must also decide the types of properties to be assisted.
-HOME guidelines define eligible properties as: - a) A single family or multi-family building up to four units; - b) A condominium unit; or townhouse
+- 1. LOCATION The property must be within the area designated in the application. - 2.
+PROPERTY TYPE HOME Grantees must also decide the types of properties to be assisted.
+HOME guidelines define eligible properties as: - a.
+A single family or multi-family building up to four units; - b.
+A condominium unit; or townhouse - c.
+It is important to note that single-family, owner-occupied properties containing additional rental units are subject to the HOME rental requirements, if the rental units receive investments of HOME funds.